BMMRO-tech/BMMRO/README.md

 ## Overview

 Bahamas Marine Mammal Research Organization (BMMRO) is not just a mouthfull, but is also a non-profit scientific research organisation run by world renowned scientists finding marine mammals in and around Abaco Island, Bahamas, understanding their primary areas of habitation and using what they learn to make a difference.
 This page is here because we believe technology can help them better than it currently is.
-Join us...
+Join us.

 ## About them